 The Company operates in a single and related business segment viz.
-Agro Chemicals .
+Agro Chemicals.
 Therefore, the information required by the IND AS 108 on segment reporting is not applicable to the Company.

-6 During the year the company has not started any commercial activities and in absence of the same no Statement of Profit and Loss are prepared.
+6 During the year the company has not started any commercial activities and in absence of the same no Statement of Profit and Loss is prepared.

+As per our report of even date

+For V.K.BESWAL & ASSOCIATES

+CHARTERED ACCOUNTANTS

-In terms of our report of even date, For V.K.BESWAL & ASSOCIATES CHARTERED ACCOUNTANTS Firm Registration No. 101083W
+Firm Registration No. 101083W